This is a heritage article I wrote over a decade ago but it still has some pertinent points about the world future.

 The first of these two changes is to correct the imbalance of the genders which accompanied the fall from nature.
 The Tao of physics is the law of complementarity between wave and particle.
 No theory of the universe which violates quantum reality can hope to hold either for biology, for society, or for cosmology.
 The universe is forever a complementation of natures, of wave and particle, mind and body, female and male.
 By restoring the balance between female and male we will both achieve a sustainable nurturing society which can look with confidence, not just to centuries to come, nor millennia, but literally millions of years of unfolding wonder.

-It is here where a new generation of shamans, building on this ancient affinity with nature, need to come to our rescue, to add the missing component of visionary awareness, and conscious sensitivity to nature and the unfolding future, we need to express our flowering in its full splendour.
+It is here where a new generation, building on this ancient affinity with nature, need to come to our rescue, to add the missing component of visionary awareness, and conscious sensitivity to nature and the unfolding future, we need to express our flowering in its full splendour.

 If we try to imagine for a moment a living future for the Earth, it would clearly be one in which flowering of the natural endowment is complemented by the blossoming of human society - where there are ample natural areas, from the tropical Amazon to the Arctic taiga preserved in their ecosystemic fullness, while other areas serve the verdant abundance of enlightened human cultivation - the paradisical garden.
 A world where the population is large enough to promote a diverse and creative society, yet small enough that large areas of the planet can remain untouched by destructive human impact.